This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place mozzarella and tomato slices on paper towels for 10-15 minutes to absorb extra moisture.
+- Place mozzarella and tomato slices on paper towels for 10 to 15 minutes to absorb excess moisture.

-• Place naan bread directly on the oven rack and toast for 2 minutes, flip over and toast an additional 2 minutes.
-This is an important step so your flatbread is not soggy.
-Once toasted, place on prepared baking sheet.
+- Place naan bread directly on the oven rack and toast for 2 minutes.
+Flip and toast an additional 2 minutes until lightly golden.
+Transfer to prepared baking sheet.

-• In a small bowl whisk together the oil, garlic, pesto and a pinch of salt.
-Brush a generous amount on one side of each naan bread.
+- In a small bowl, whisk together olive oil, minced garlic, pesto, and a pinch of salt.
+Brush generously over one side of each toasted naan.

 Notes